Advantages of selling by auction

 Properties that need considerable modernisation, building plots, properties with structural problems, investment properties, unusual properties, land and properties which need to be sold quickly

-Auctions are also commonly used when companies, executors, charities, local government, trustees and property trusts who would like their properties sold in a completely open fashion, especially when they must demonstrate they have achieved the best price the market will offer on that day.
+Auctions are also commonly used when companies, executors, charities, local government, trustees and property trusts would like their properties sold openly and transparently, an auction sale demonstrates they have achieved the best price the market will offer

 What are the different methods of sale?